 The Oakland Cemetery is adjacent to Cabbagetown on its western edge.

 I found some interesting things centered around the Oakland Cemetery in Atlanta.
-Please take a look at these three photos of Oakland Cemetery…
+Please take a look at these two photos of Oakland Cemetery…

 …compared with the Cimetiere du Pere-Lachaise in Paris, France…